liver121888/NTUBME-2021-DIP-Assignments/README.md

 # NTUBME-2021-DIP-Assignments
-NTUBME Principles and Applications of Digital Image Processings
+NTUBME Principles and Applications of Digital Image Processing.